code-423n4/2024-09-panoptic/README.md

 - In some situations (stale TWAP tick), force exercised users will be worse off than if they had burnt their position.
  - For the purposes of this competition, assume the constructor arguments to the CollateralTracker are: `10, 2_000, 1_000, -128, 5_000, 9_000, 20_000`
 - Depending on the token, the amount of funds required for the initial factory deployment may be high or unrealistic
+- It is feasible for the share supply of the CollateralTracker to approach 2**256 - 1 (given the token supply constraints, this can happen through repeated protocol-loss-causing liquidations), which can cause various reverts and overflows.
+Generally, issues with an extremely high share supply as a precondition (delegation reverts due to user's balance being too high, other DoS caused by overflows in calculations with share supply or balances, etc.) are not valid unless that share supply can be created through means other than repeated liquidations/high protocol loss.